 NED fees consist of base fees and committee fees.
 The chair of the Board attends all committee meetings but does not receive any additional committee fees in addition to base fees.

-The table below summarises Board and Committee fees payable to NEDs for FY20 (inclusive of superannuation):
+The table below summarises Board and Committee fees payable to the Chairman and NEDs for FY2I (inclusive of superannuation):